DynamicTimeWarping/DynamicTimeWarping.github.io/docs/faq.md

 ### Is it possible to force alignments to respect specific known control points?

 Control points or matching pairs force alignment curves to pass through specific points.
-An alternative way to see them is that the matching control point define "epochs" which must match with each other.
-Control points can be enforced through a block-structured windowing function.
+An alternative way to see them is that the matching control point define "epoch boundaries", and timeseries inside matching epochs must be aligned with each other.
-This can be coded rather simply with a window function like the following:
+This task can be enforced through a block-structured windowing function, which can be implemented rather simply e.g. as follows:

 ```r
 win.f <- function (iw, jw, window_iw, window_jw,query.size,reference.size,...)